andreu-vall/advent-of-code-2022/README.md

 Getting the length of a string with # is really gangster, but getting a char from an string is really painful.
 Overall pretty good experience.

 ## 09. MATLAB
 The functions are a bit pants because I can't edit a dictionary inside them, but overall it's decent.
+Used the official [MATLAB Online IDE](https://es.mathworks.com/products/matlab-online.html)

 ## 10. Perl
+It came installed with the Ubuntu version of the WSL.
 ```
 wsl
 perl src/10.pl < inputs/10.txt